ArkaneMoose/BuzzLock/index.md

 #### Authentication

 Authentication is performed by using the concept of an [**AuthenticationSequence**](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.authenticationsequence).
-An AuthenticationSequence is [Start](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.authenticationsequence#BuzzLockGui_Backend_AuthenticationSequence_Start_BuzzLockGui_Backend_AuthenticationMethod_)ed using the first [AuthenticationMethod](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.authenticationmethod) the user presents, such as a [Card](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.card) or a [BluetoothDevice](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.bluetoothdevice).
+An AuthenticationSequence will [Start](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.authenticationsequence#BuzzLockGui_Backend_AuthenticationSequence_Start_BuzzLockGui_Backend_AuthenticationMethod_) with the first [AuthenticationMethod](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.authenticationmethod) the user presents, such as a [Card](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.card) or a [BluetoothDevice](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.bluetoothdevice).

 If the AuthenticationMethod is recognized as belonging to a [User](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.authenticationsequence#BuzzLockGui_Backend_AuthenticationSequence_User), the AuthenticationSequence indicates what should be the [NextAuthenticationMethod](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.authenticationsequence#BuzzLockGui_Backend_AuthenticationSequence_NextAuthenticationMethod) the user presents, such as a [Card](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.card), [BluetoothDevice](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.bluetoothdevice), or [Pin](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.pin).
-This [Continue](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.authenticationsequence#BuzzLockGui_Backend_AuthenticationSequence_Continue_BuzzLockGui_Backend_AuthenticationMethod_)s until the user has been successfully authenticated.
+This will [Continue](https://buzzlock-docs.netlify.app/api/buzzlockgui.backend.authenticationsequence#BuzzLockGui_Backend_AuthenticationSequence_Continue_BuzzLockGui_Backend_AuthenticationMethod_) until the user has been successfully authenticated.

 In our system, we use this paradigm only to implement two-factor authentication, but the concept is powerful enough to implement authentication systems of any desired complexity.
 For instance, one could design an authentication system that requires only one authentication method of one type or two authentication methods of two other types.